Eleca®: Advanced Electrolytic Wastewater Treatment System

 Electrolysis uses chemical reactions to break down and treat target components.

-making the equipment both operational and environmentally friendly.
+No sludge or other waste is generated, making the equipment both operational and environmentally friendly.

 Highly durable electrodes produce active oxygen

-Over the years we have developed electrodes
+Over the years we have developed electrodes that efficiently generates reactive oxygen species and are excellent in corrosion resistance.

 The electrode replacement life is low, contributing to lower operating costs.